 - Professor of Cultural History at Vrije Universiteit Amsterdam

-- Member of Board of directors for the Huizinga Institute, Graduate School for Cultural History
+- Member board Huizinga Institute, Graduate School for Cultural History

-- Board National Research Council for Cultural Heritage (setting EU Research Agenda for Heritage Research/ JPI)
+- Member board National Research Council for Cultural Heritage

 - Member board Thijssen-Schoute Stichting (Thijssen-Schoute Foundation for Intellectual and Scientific History)